vincentzhang/linuxconfig/README.md

 linuxconfig
 ===========

-a repository to put some linux configuration files
+A repository to put some linux configuration files